 How to Store Pomegranate Seeds/Arils

-The best way to store peeled pomegranate arils is to keep them in an airtight container in the refrigerator for up to 8 days.
-I would recommend not washing the seeds, as water makes the arils turn soggy and brown.
+The ideal way to store peeled pomegranate arils is in an airtight container in the refrigerator, where they can stay fresh for up to 8 days.
+It's best not to wash the seeds, as moisture can cause them to become soggy and turn brown.

 How to Make Pomegranate Juice